MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 }
 ```

-Finally, you can use the secret retrieved from Vault in your `materialize_secret` resource:
+Finally, use the secret retrieved from Vault in your `materialize_secret` resource:

 ```hcl
 resource "materialize_secret" "example_secret" {